Fearlessly Saving Kitties in Need

-Fearless Kitty Rescue is a recognized 501(c)(3) non-profit, no kill rescue. , cat rescue organization serving our immediate community of Fountain Hills, Arizona, and the surrounding areas.
+Fearless Kitty Rescue is a recognized 501(c)(3) non-profit, no-kill cat rescue, serving our immediate community of Fountain Hills, Arizona and surrounding areas.
 We are dedicated to rescuing cats left homeless for whatever reason – cats in municipal shelters where they are at high risk of euthanasia due to animal overpopulation, abandoned and homeless strays, cats surrendered by their owners because of difficult circumstances, and those in danger of abuse or neglect.

 What We Do

 We place cats in loving, responsible, committed, permanent homes, following a comprehensive adoption process which includes taking considerable care in finding good matches and educating prospective adopters about the responsibilities and costs of bringing a cat into their homes and lives.

 We also serve as a resource to our community and all pet owners by providing education and information on responsible pet ownership, including the importance of spaying/neutering, positive behavior training, and good nutrition.